IvanC2/Vault-Project/README.md

 2\.
 If the UID matches an authorized card, the servo opens and the green LED turns on

 3\.
-Scan again to close — servo returns to 0° and red LED turns on
+Scan again to close — servo returns to 0 degrees and red LED turns on

 4\.
-Unauthorized cards are rejected and the display shows "WRONG"
+Unauthorized cards are rejected and the display shows WRONG

 5\.
 All access events are sent via Bluetooth